⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 IBM

-A multinational technology and consulting company offering a broad portfolio of enterprise software, including AI and data analytics solutions like Watson.
+A global technology and consulting company offering a wide range of enterprise software, cloud services, and AI solutions, including Watson.

 1